jmarquesOT/sentilo-docs-test/docs/setup.rst

 .. note::

-   The configuration of the agents has to be done before compilation and is documented in their `respective page <./integrations.html#agents>`__
+   Agent configuration can be done at any time by modifying the agent-xxx.conf file and restarting it and is documented in their `respective page <./integrations.html#agents>`__